 Before Ike, Galveston's economy was heavily reliant on tourism.
 The island offered a wide range of attractions, catering to diverse interests and budgets.
 The historic Strand District drew history buffs and architecture enthusiasts, while Pleasure Pier offered classic amusement park thrills.
 Moody Gardens, with its aquarium, rainforest pyramid, and IMAX theater, provided immersive educational experiences.
 The island's beaches, hotels, and restaurants also contributed significantly to the local economy.

 The tourism industry provided employment opportunities for many Galveston residents, particularly in the hospitality, retail, and service sectors.
-However, the industry was also seasonal, with peaks during the summer months and slower periods during the off-season.
+Even so, the industry was also seasonal, with peaks during the summer months and slower periods during the off-season.
 This seasonality created economic challenges for some residents, who struggled to find stable employment year-round.

 The Looming Threat: Hurricane Preparedness